seflless/create-vscode-editor/README.md

 Checkout the [Tldraw VS Code editor](https://marketplace.visualstudio.com/items?itemName=tldraw-org.tldraw-vscode), that this module was spun out from.

 **Todos**
+ - Register create-vscode-editor.
+Running it would be
+  - `yarn create vscode-editor custom-editor`
  - Make it follow the `yarn create` / create-react-app approach for easily quickly creating a new project
   - https://classic.yarnpkg.com/en/docs/cli/create
   - https://classic.yarnpkg.com/blog/2017/05/12/introducing-yarn/